BAJAJ BROKING

 Stay updated with real-time data.
 Get insights at your fingertips.

-What Are Continuation Patterns
+What Are Continuation Chart Patterns?

-Working of Continuation Patterns
+How Continuation Patterns Works?

 Continuation Patterns happen in the center of trends.
 They exhibit a brief hiatus prior to price progression in one and the same way.
 Such patterns are stronger when there is a powerful trend.

 But keep in mind that not all Continuation Patterns result in trend continuation.
-Occasionally the price may reverse.
+Occasionally, the price may reverse.
 So you must check if the pattern is small and if it appears during a strong trend.
 A breakout after the pattern helps confirm the signal.

 Understanding how these patterns behave is key when applying technical analysis.
 Always combine patterns with volume or other tools to improve accuracy.